dead-end/Git/Delete-unreachable.md

 To delete objects from the packed object store requires to create an new packed object store and delete the old one.
 This is out of scope for this document.

 The better way is to cleanup the repository before you create a packed store.
+So it has no unreachable objects.